 There is no way that you can’t say you don’t feel the vibe or the energy that your friend is pushing, it is staring you right in the face, but you’re too caught up in your relationship and your trying to give your so-called friend the benefit of the doubt that you just keep ignoring the signs.

-Think about this for a second, your partner is FINE or HOT, and now you’re telling someone else about how he or she performs in the bedroom.
+Think about this for a second, your partner is HOT, and now you’re telling someone else about how he performs in the bedroom.
 Are you nuts?
 That’s a train wreck waiting to happen.
-That same so-called best friend who is listening and hanging on to your every single word.
-If given the chance, will try to jump into the sack with your significant other and sample the menu.
+That same so-called best friend who is listening and hanging on to your every single word, if given the chance, will try to jump into the sack with your significant other and sample the menu.

-Now! you will have to confront your so-called friend with the truth and be honest with yourself.
+Now! you’ll have to confront your so-called friend with the truth and be honest with yourself.
 When I say, “be honest with yourself”, I mean, you always had a feeling, but you kept doubting it.
-By believing what your new boyfriend or girlfriend is now telling you only confirms what you have been feeling inside but chose to ignore.
+By believing what your new boyfriend is now telling you only confirms what you have been feeling inside but chose to ignore.
 Silence Is Golden.